terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ---

+> **Note**
+If the pipeline does not automatically trigger it has been migrated to the new v2 pipeline system a `Collaboator` must post the exact comment `/run pipeline`.
+Only trigger a pipeline once you are happy with the PR and you are sure the tests should pass.

 ### Checklist for reviewers

 - [ ] If relevant, a test for the change is included or updated with this PR.